zarf-dev/proposals/0038-image-signature-verification/README.md

 This feature adds a new optional configuration field and does not modify any existing behavior, so no special upgrade or downgrade strategy is required.
 Existing packages will continue to work without modification.

-To make use of the new feature, package creators will need to add the `cosignOpts` field to their Zarf package create configuration.
+To make use of the new feature, package creators will need to add the `cosignVerifyOpts` field to their Zarf package create configuration.
 This can be done without affecting the rest of the configuration.

-If a user downgrades to a version of Zarf that doesn't support image signature verification, packages that include the `cosignOpts` field will still work, but the verification options will be ignored.
+If a user downgrades to a version of Zarf that doesn't support image signature verification, packages that include the `cosignVerifyOpts` field will still work, but the verification options will be ignored.

 ### Version Skew Strategy